alloy-rs/book/vocs/docs/pages/rpc-providers/introduction.md

+---
+description: Connect to Ethereum networks using the Provider
+---

 ## RPC Provider

 A [`Provider`](https://docs.rs/alloy/latest/alloy/providers/trait.Provider.html) is an abstraction of a connection to the Ethereum network, providing a concise, consistent interface to standard Ethereum node functionality.